Contributed by: Staff Member of Timberline Knolls

 Use of Adderall outside of what the drug is intended for is nothing new.
 This medication has been the “go-to” at colleges and universities for years, usually to facilitate studying for mid-term exams or finals.
 It can easily be bought for five or ten dollars on any campus.

 Referred to as the “study drug,” it enables students to study all night, remain alert and focused all day, and dramatically boost their test scores.
-Because attention is heightened, memory encoding and recall is faster.
+Because attention is heightened, memory encoding and recall are faster.

 Adderall, a stimulant, provides the added benefit of suppressing the appetite, thus allowing students to achieve and maintain weight loss.